Jessie Lopez De La Cruz: First experience with labor organizing

-Permanent relocation to the San Gabriel Valley
+Permanent relocation to the San Joaquin Valley

 When their truck broke down in Mendota, California, Grandmother Rita decided that it was better for them to stay in the valley where there was always work instead of returning to Anaheim like they originally planned.
 After floods destroyed their camp in Mendota, they moved south to Weedpatch, California, and took up residence in an abandoned granary.
 The family was still poor, and they pulled mustard greens and wild mushrooms from ditch banks for food and drank potentially dangerous and contaminated water collected in large barrels infested with bugs.
 At school one day Lopez began displaying signs of illness and was kept in the basement for the remainder of the day; it was typhoid fever, most likely contracted from the contaminated water, and she was kept in isolation at a Bakersfield hospital until overcoming the illness.
 From 1933 to 1936 Her family continued to migrate up and down the Valley for work, including back breaking labor such as picking onions using a short-handled hoe.